-What happens in the event of a second lockdown?
+What happens in the event of another lockdown?

-In the current lockdown (Nov 2020), childcare and education establishments are permitted to continue to operate.
+In another lockdown, childcare and education establishments are permitted to continue to operate.
 This is in support of children’s education and providing stability in an otherwise fluctuating society. art-K is committed to providing a safe and secure environment to continue to teach art to children, however must cease in-studio teaching of adults currently.

 If government decides to close all educational establishments, we will smoothly be transitioning to online learning!
 We have been teaching classes on zoom since May and still have many students learning remotely to this day.